-Approved Local Fiscal Policy Green Mobility at San Lawrenz -Fiscal Policy in relation to the rental of 4 electric bikes/vehicles from the local council:
+Approved Local Fiscal Policy Green Mobility at San Lawrenz -Fiscal Policy in relation to the rental of 4 electric bikes/vehicles from the local council: Fiscal policy related to the rental of electric bikes, aiming to reward residents that have RES installations; promote new

-Fiscal policy related to the rental of electric bikes, aiming to reward residents that have RES installations; promote new installations in the locality, as well as electro mobility.
+Reduce the rental fee (50%) for the electric bikes in the case of residents who have an RES installation, or have submitted an application for a new RES system.

-- Reduce the rental fee (50%) for the electric bikes in the case of residents who have an RES installation, or have submitted an application for a new RES system. - •Eligible residents shall receive a specific code/card to benefit of the discounted fee with respect to the full fee envisaged through the "Green Mobility in San Lawrenz" Project.
+•Eligible residents shall receive a specific code/card to benefit of the discounted fee with respect to the full fee envisaged through the "Green Mobility in San Lawrenz" Project.